appstronomy/objective-c-style-guide/README.md

 }
 ```

-Comments should be used to explain **intent** and motivation.
+Comments should be used to explain intent and motivation.
 Where helpful, comments can be used to help a developer follow the logical thought process by paraphrasing the approach taken.
 Such descriptions can provide guideposts to a developer trying to understand the code months or years later.

 Any comments that are used **must** be kept up-to-date or deleted.
 Left in, they'll create more confusion than they will any value.

-Block comments within a method body should generally be avoided (use the single line `//` syntax if you must).
-Code should be as self-documenting as possible, with only the need for short, intermittent, inline explanations.
+Block comments within a method body should be avoided (use multiple lines of the single line `//` syntax if you must).
+Code should be as self-documenting as possible, with only the need for short, intermittent, inline explanations to clarify intent.
 This does not apply to those comments used to generate documentation, as described [above](#as-documentation).

 ## Pragma Headings

 We use the `#pragam mark` directive quite frequently to help more easily visualize sections of a source file, whether viewing the raw source or the structure of a file as given from a pulldown control in Xcode.

-If you place a dash ('-') after the `#pragam mark` directive, it will create a ruled line above when viewed in an Xcode structure list.
+If you place a dash ('-') after the `#pragam mark` directive, it will create a ruled line above when, for when viewed in an Xcode structure list.
 Use that to separate top level sections.
 Use a `#pragma mark` without the dash to delineate sub-sections or provide headings to organize property types.

 ###### For example:
 ```objc